SamsudeenAshad/Deep_Accesible_tool/STORE_LISTING.md

 • High contrast mode for better visibility
 • Negative contrast for reduced eye strain
 • Light background mode for comfortable reading
+• Dark mode for night browsing and reduced eye strain

 **🔗 Navigation Aids**
 • Force underline on all links for better identification